 Depending on where you live and your budget, there are many ways to watch French movies.
 Here are some suggestions – hopefully at least a few will work for you.

 - Check your streaming or on-demand service.
-Services like Netflix, for example, offer lots of foreign-langauge movies and TV shows.
+Services like Netflix and Disney+, for example, offer lots of foreign-langauge movies and TV shows.

 - Watch French TV channels that offer French movies.

 - Head to your local library.
 Most libraries have at least the classic French films available to borrow, either for free or for a small fee.